Hype-Labs/pubsub.android/README.md

 This demo does not work out of the box.
 The following are the necessary steps to configure it:

  1. [Download](https://hypelabs.io/downloads/?r=10) the SDK binary for Android
- 2. Extract it, and drag it to the Hype named folder inside the project root folder
+ 2. Extract it, and drag it to the *hype* named folder inside the project root folder
  3. Access the [apps](https://hypelabs.io/apps/?r=10) page and create a new app
  4. Name the app and press "Create new app"
  5. Go to the app settings